Farukhsb/Strategies-for-Navigating-the-Global-Tech-and-Data-Industry-Insights-and-Recommendations/README.md

-# Strategies for Navigating the Global Tech and Data Industry Insights, Recommendations and Limitations
+# Strategies for Navigating the Global Tech and Data Industry: Insights, Recommendations, and Limitations

 ## Table of Contents
 - [Project Overview](#project-overview)